Trusted Trader feedback - how it works

 How we collect feedback about Trusted Traders

-If you don't get a feedback card or you prefer to go online, you can also give feedback at Rate a Trusted Trader (opens in a new window).
+If you don't get a feedback card or you didn't use the Trusted Trader you can still rate a Trusted Trader.

 How feedback ratings are developed

 The level of satisfaction reported by the customer is their own opinion of the service they got from the Trusted Trader they used.
-For this reason, it will always be used to update Trusted Trader's tick rating.
+It will always be used to update Trusted Trader's tick rating.

-The overall tick rating displayed for a Trusted Trader is simply an average of the individual satisfaction scores they've received from each customer giving feedback.
+The overall tick rating for a Trusted Trader is an average of the individual satisfaction scores they've received from each customer giving feedback.

 We want our feedback system to be up to date.
-To do this, the tick ratings and comments we show will be limited to feedback received over the last twelve months.
+To do this, the tick ratings and comments we show are limited to feedback received over the last three years.

 The tick rating and customer comments for each Trusted Trader are updated every two weeks.